PorcuBI

 Step 1 - Total Budget Hours

-First, you want to know the total budget of hours available for a specific project.
-To get this information, you summarize the budget information you have available for a project.
+First, you need to determine the total budget hours available for a project.

-Second, you need a measure that provides the cumulative hours spent.
-Cumulative means adding up:
+Second, you need a measure to calculate the cumulative hours spent.
+Cumulative means adding up the hours.

 WeekHoursCumulative